zxc916684603/ecs/intl.en-US/SDK Reference/Use API to run ECS/Use APIs to manage preemptible instances.md

 ## Query regions and available instance types {#section_j4y_c5k_kfb .section}

 Use the [DescribeZones](../../../../reseller.en-US/API Reference/Regions/DescribeZones.md#) interface to query the regions where you can create preemptible instances and the available instance types.
-The sample code is as follows.
+The sample code is as follows:

 -   OpenApiCaller.java